10/29/2024

 Joanna Garrity

-Yeah, if I could just add on top of that, you know, I think this all ladders back, not to sound like a broken record, but ladders back to our Jet Forward plan in delivering the things that customers value.
-And if you look at our loyalty program, whether it's the lounges or some of the improvements to mosaic that we're rolling out, including the premium card, that all plays to the premium customer.
+Yeah, if I could just add on top of that, I think this all ladders back, not to sound like a broken record, but ladders back to our Jet Forward plan and delivering the things that customers value.
+And if you look at our loyalty program, whether it's the lounges or some of the improvements to Mosaic that we're rolling out, including the premium card, that all plays to the premium customer.
 You know, we've launched a business card down in Puerto Rico.
-We've got a great status match with ABUS for mosaics.
-And so, the list goes on and on.
-So, as we think about loyalty in particular and how we've designed the program, as Marty pointed out, it's very much designed with the leisure customer in mind, but we also are being very thoughtful and deliberate about how we drive more stickiness with our mosaics and really make them feel important to JetBlue.
-You know, there's this vast amount of people who fly, a good amount every year who are lost by some of the bigger programs, and we see a real opportunity with them.
+We've got a great status match with ABIS for Mosaics.
+And so the list goes on and on.
+So as we think about loyalty in particular and how we design the program, as Marty pointed out, it's very much designed with the leisure customer in mind. but we also are being very thoughtful and deliberate about how we drive more stickiness with our mosaics and really make them feel important to JetBlue.
+You know, there's this vast amount of people who fly a good amount every year who are lost by some of the bigger programs, and we see a real opportunity with them.

 speaker

 Appreciate it.
-And if I may just follow up real quickly on that, you know, when you think about the growth of True Blue, for example, any high-level idea of what portion of that growth is attrition from other carriers?
+If I may just follow up real quickly on that, you know, when you think about the growth of True Blue, for example?
+Any sort of high-level idea of what portion of that growth is attrition from other carriers?

 speaker